 Nominating Committee - The Association’s Nominating Committee (comprised in part of individuals having served as President in the last ten years) is charged with the responsibility of recruiting and screening candidates.
 The Nominating Committee may eliminate candidates that have not demonstrated their qualifications for the office for which they are nominated or for which they have applied.The Committee will review all information on candidates, determine which meet the minimum established criteria, evaluate the leadership capacity of the candidate as demonstrated in written responses to questions and potentially personal conversation with the candidate, and advance a slate of candidates to the Board of Directors.
 The slate, as approved by the Board of Directors, is forwarded to the membership for a vote and final selection.

 The secondary organization unit of the Association will be the geographic region.
 There will be five (5) regions (North, South, East, West and Central) each with representation on the Board of Directors.
 Regions will be divided by the following counties:

-East Region includes Apache, Navajo, Greenlee, Cochise and Graham counties
+East Region includes Apache, Navajo, Greenlee, Cochise and Graham Counties

 North Region includes Coconino, Yavapai, and Gila Counties

-Central Region includes Maricopa
+Central Region includes Maricopa County

-South Region includes Pinal, Pima and Santa Cruz counties
+South Region includes Pinal, Pima and Santa Cruz Counties

-West Region includes Yuma, La Paz and Mohave counties
+West Region includes Yuma, La Paz and Mohave Counties

 It is the Representatives role to report all pertinent information and actions of their respective area to members of the Board, and keep their regional members informed of the business affairs of APRA.